jflorian/doubledog-sigul/README.md

 This class manages a host as a Sigul Client to make request of the Sigul Server.

 ##### `configs`
-A hash whose keys are Client configuration resource names and whose values are hashes comprising the same parameters you would otherwise pass to the [sigul::client_config](#sigulclientconfig-defined-type) defined type.
+A hash whose keys are Client configuration resource names and whose values are hashes comprising the same parameters you would otherwise pass to the [sigul::client::config](#sigulclientconfig-defined-type) defined type.
 The default is none.

 ##### `packages`
 An array of package names needed for the Sigul Client installation.
 The default should be correct for supported platforms.